Shimon242/Lab_security-lab-audition/README.md

 # Introduction
 This lab project is my audition to create virtual labs for pluralsight.
-It focuses on teaches students three main concepts:
+It focuses on teaching students three main concepts:
 1) How to locate files and hidden files in the linux file system
 2) The concept of encoded messages and how to decode base64 encoded messages
-3) The concept of prviledge escalation and a simple technique that can be used to bypass access restrictions.
+3) The concept of privilege escalation and a simple technique that can be used to bypass access restrictions.

 # Some Environment Setup Notes